nbrest/kamehouse/README.md

 *********************
 # ChangeLog:
+#### v0.14
+- Added backend support to execute commands and check the status of a VLC Player configured in the application context
 #### v0.13
 - Added error mapping for status 405
 - Moved validations from model to service layer in test models